Peter Cobley

 So my advice if you have been defriended or blocked on Social Media, in my case Facebook or Strava is not to worry.
 And I mean that.
 You see if you care you are indulging in this artifice of real life, plus if someone has to do something behind you back and not to your face, then “fuck em’”.
 They clearly cannot and will not live a real life.

 And when I look back, whilst my drunken delivery of how I felt and what was done to me, was well… theatrical, I have no regrets.
-I am glad I called out Colin Bishop, Jen Ulwin Bishop and publicly.
+I am glad I called out Colin Bishop, Jen Ulwin Bishop of Mossley, and publicly.
 This is authentic, real, challenges the Pandora’s box of the Internet, Web, and Social Media and shows more backbone that Colin Bishop cycling off on a bike.

 And it speaks a truth in the true oral tradition, that you are both not very likeable people.
 You are in fact worse than that.
 You are examples of people who are dead inside and certainly cannot see beyond Social Media and its like to humanity.
 More concerned with form and not substance, form over help and honesty.

-Over now to Stuart and Ruth Hutchinson.
+Over now to Stuart Hutchison and Ruth Hutchison, of Manchester Road, Mossley.
 Dumping, blocking me on Facebook and Strava is amusing and sums you up as a) trapped in the machine, b) can only communicate via Social Media, and not speak to a face, a person, a human c) live in a world where all is Facebook and Strava etc. yet in fact you are two vacuous individuals who are quite nasty and horrid.
 I see through you.
 Wrapped up in your own life of lies, gossip, untruth.
 And this is what happens to people when they mistake reality for Social Media.
 Yes, I posted a few rum things, said a few rum things, that I regret, but you actually acted on this reality (which was not the real me, this I now realise) and chose a false reality casing aside friendship - well shame on you.

 You see Peeps you don’t have to worry if people reject you on Social Media.
 It is not real, and neither are the people.